Seagate/cortx/doc/scaleout/README.rst

 2. Install the CORTX software by referring to `Installing CORTX <Installing_CORTX_Software.rst>`_.

+3. Configure the dependencies by referring to `Configuring Dependencies <Configuring_Dependencies.rst>`_.
+The dependencies are listed below in the order in which they have to be configured.

+   - LDAP

+     - LDAP Replication

+   - Rabbit MQ

+   - Statsd and Kibana

-3. Configure the I/O stack by referring to `Configuring I / O Stack <Configuring_IO_Stack.rst>`_.
+4. Configure the I/O stack by referring to `Configuring I / O Stack <Configuring_IO_Stack.rst>`_.

-4. Configure the dependencies by referring to `Configuring Dependencies <Configuring_Dependencies.rst>`_.
+5. Configure the dependencies by referring to `Configuring Dependencies <Configuring_Dependencies.rst>`_.
 The dependencies are listed below in the order in which they have to be configured.

    - LDAP